 We selected one of the busiest part New Delhi that is Nehru Place.
-Nehru Place is a large commercial, financial and business centre in Delhi, India.
-Nehru Place is a prominent commercial area in South Delhi and houses the headquarters of several Indian firms and rivals with other financial centres in the metropolis like Connaught Place, Gurgaon, Bhikaji Cama Place, Rajendra Place and NOIDA.
+Nehru Place is a large commercial, financial, and business centre in Delhi, India.
+Nehru Place is a prominent commercial area in South Delhi and houses the headquarters of several n ed factor

+WISTSD Indian firms and rivals with other financial centres in the metropolis like Connaught Place, Gurgaon, Bhikaji Cama Place, Rajendra Place and Noida.
 It is widely considered to be a major information technology hub of South Asia.
-Nehru Place is accessible by all forms of public transport, as it lies next to the Outer Ring Road, an arc that encompasses major parts of South Delhi, and the bus services are very frequent, usually once every 5 to 8 min.
+Nehru Place is accessible by all forms of public transport, as it lies next to the Outer Ring Road, an arc that encompasses major parts of South Delhi, and the bus services are very frequent, usually once every five to eight minutes.
 Private taxis are also available, as well as a paid parking for cars and motorcycles.
-The famous Baha'i faith Lotus temple is also located close by now Nehru place is accessible by Delhi Metro.
-The nearest metro stations include Nehru place and Kalkaji Mandir.
+The famous Baha'i faith Lotus temple is also located close by.
+Now Nehru Place is accessible by Delhi Metro.
+The nearest metro stations include Nehru Place and Kalkaji Mandir.